Controlled objects in left-exact $\infty$-categories and the Novikov conjecture: The K-theoretic Novikov conjecture

 Denote by $\bR_{\mathrm{f}}(Q)$ the full subcategory of finite retractive spaces over $Q$ and by $\bR_{\mathrm{fd}}(Q)$ the full subcategory of finitely dominated retractive spaces.
 Both of these define full subfunctors of $\bR$.

 The localisation $\bR_{\mathrm{f}}(Q)[h^{-1}] := \bR_{\mathrm{f}}(Q)[h\bR_{\mathrm{f}}(Q)^{-1}]$ at the subcategory of weak equivalences defines a functor

-to the category of right-exact $\infty$-categories (see e.g.~\cite[Prop.~7.5.6]{Cisinski:2017}; note that the opposite of every Waldhausen category satisfying the two-out-of-three axiom is an $\infty$-category with fibrations and weak equivalences in the sense of \cite[Def.~7.4.12]{Cisinski:2017}).
-The same is true for the analogous localisation of $\bR_{\mathrm{fd}}(-)$.
-Applying the algebraic $K$-theory functor from \cref{iu9qweofewfqwefefqe} to the opposite $\infty$-category gives rise to the $A$-theory functor
+to the category of right-exact $\infty$-categories.
+In order to see that this functor takes values in $\Cre$ we apply \cite[Prop.~7.5.6]{Cisinski:2017} to the categories $\bR_{\mathrm{f}}(Q)^{\op}$.
+Here we use that the opposite of a Waldhausen category whose weak equivalences satisfy the two-out-of-three axiom is naturally an $\infty$-category with fibrations and weak equivalences in the sense of \cite[Def.~7.4.12]{Cisinski:2017}.
+The same is true for the analogous localisation $\bR_{\mathrm{fd}}(-)[h^{-1}]:\Top\to \Cre$.
+Applying the algebraic $K$-theory functor \eqref{ewrpvoj2oip4bjoiwrgbwbb} to the opposite $\infty$-category gives rise to the $A$-theory functor

 considered in \cite{Bunke:aa}.
 If $P$ is a principal $G$-bundle for some discrete group $G$, define

 Since $\Cre$ is cocomplete, every right-exact $\infty$-category $\bC$ determines a colimit-preserving functor